 Programs and Services

 Therapeutic riding is an equine-assisted activity designed for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of people with disabilities.
-This valuable form of therapy is provided on a weekly basis at no cost to the participating families.
+This valuable service is provided on a weekly basis at no cost to the participating families.

-At Savannah Station TRP, we currently focus on cognitive and physical disabilities, with future plans to develop programs in other areas that equine-assisted therapy has been proven to aide.
+At Savannah Station TRP, we currently focus on diagnosed cognitive and physical disabilities, with future plans to develop programs in other areas that equine-assisted activities have been proven to aide.

-Riders are accepted into the program based on an individual assessment to ensure safety and a proper method of therapy.
+Riders are accepted into the program based on an individual assessment to ensure safety and a proper method of assistance.
 The minimum age of acceptance into the program is four years old.
 There is no maximum age for services at Savannah Station TRP, as long as the participant has no physical or medical limitations that would make riding unadvisable.